Soft and Fluffy Flatbread (No Yeast)

 Switch to a rubber spatula or spoon and stir the wet ingredients into the flour mixture.
 If the dough seems dry, add the remaining water.
 When the dough comes together, transfer to a floured work surface and knead 5 to 10 times until smooth.
 Cover with a clean dish cloth and leave for 10 minutes.

 Divide the dough into six equal pieces.
-Dust each piece in flour and roll into a disc that’s about 1/4-inch thick.
+Dust each piece in flour and roll into a disc that’s between 1/8-inch and 1/4-inch thick.
 (Rolling thinner will make thinner bread that’s less soft in the middle.
 Rolling thicker will make thicker, fluffier bread.)

 Add one to two tablespoons of oil to a skillet placed over medium heat.
 When the oil looks shimmery, add a flatbread (or more if they fit), and cook until golden brown on one side, flip and cook until golden brown on the second side, 1 to 2 minutes on each side.